 The practices set forth by Stone Temple Consulting from their tests resulted in a 40% success rate for featured snippet results.
 The following are their recommended best practices to rank for a featured snippet.

-Google favors websites that rank in the first five positions to use for featured snippets (Hubspot).
-Using your SEO tool of choice, find out which pages of yours either rank in the top five, or could rank in the top five if you optimize them.
-Depending on what you already use, be it SEMrush, Ahrefs, Majestic, etc, find out which of your pages rank in the top five.
+Google favors websites that rank higher in the SERP (search engine result page) to give the featured snippet position.
+Using your SEO tool of choice, find out which pages of yours either rank in the top 10, or could rank in the top 10 if you optimize them.
+Depending on what you already use, be it SEMrush, Ahrefs, or something else, find out which of your pages rank in the top 10.
 Whatsmyserp has some great free features also.
 SEMrush allows some basic free SEO analysis.

 No Content?
 No Problem.
 Start With Keyword Research